frank-ventures/TechEd-WeekTwo-Project/README.md

-Sometimes when adding a new "event listener" to a new button, I'd write this: newButton.addEventListener("click", myFunction()) and spend around 10 minutes wondering why the coder wasn't working, before removing the extra brackets from the function call.
+Sometimes when adding a new "event listener" to a new button, I'd write this: newButton.addEventListener("click", myFunction()) and spend around 10 minutes wondering why the code wasn't working, before removing the extra brackets from the function call.

 ### Future Improvements